aj-phillips/DiscordIntegrationService/README.md

 ## 🛠️ Getting Started

 - Open Settings
-  - Right click the DIS icon in your taskbar tray and click "Open Settings"
+  - Right click the icon in your taskbar tray (make sure to expand it using the ^ button) and click "Open Settings"
 - Get your Discord Application ID:
   - Create an application at Discord Developer Portal
   - Copy the Application ID and paste it into the app’s Discord Application ID field.